smart-alek/smart-alek.github.io/_short-stories/montgomery-blique.md

 “It’s astonishing.
 Do you make them yourself?”

 “I do.
 Perhaps once we’ve finished, we can have a glass of _Pride_, although I’m also quite partial to _Joviality_.
 But let’s take care of your headache first.”

+Dr. Fitzworth motioned to a leather recliner that could have been equally at home in a barbershop.
+Montgomery sank into it with relief; there was a peace in being in the hands of a professional.

+The doctor fussed with a tray of tools a short distance away, then approached Montgomery.
+A flip of a switch --- and the light of a thousand suns illuminated Montgomery’s face from a lamp above.
+He squinted.

+“Mr. Blique, in order to examine your brain, I’m going to have to unhinge your head.
+Are you comfortable with that?” asked Dr. Fitzworth.

+“Of course,” said Montgomery.

+“Splendid.
+Take this, it will dull the pain somewhat,” said Fitzworth, handing him a vermillion marble.

+Montgomery placed it on his tongue, and it instantly disintegrated.
+A pleasant numbness seeped through his limbs while a light fog played in his peripheral vision.

+_This is nice_, he thought. _I can’t wait to be myself again._

+He could feel the doctor peeling his forehead away like an onion, but the sensation was a mirage --- distant and shimmering.

+“Ah, good,” said the doctor’s voice, “it seems to have sprouted nicely.”

+He tried to form words with his lips, but they seemed to be made of loose rubber now, so he compromised and asked, “Whuuuuhhh?”

+“Oh, the seed of doubt I planted in your mind when I first met you,” said the doctor’s voice.
+“My goodness, but it’s gotten big.
+Would you like to see?”

+Mirrors of all shapes --- rectangles, ellipses, trapezoids --- descended into Montgomery’s field of vision.
+For a moment, he could only see the doctor’s mouth, a neutral horizontal line.
+Then, he heard the grating of gears, the angle tilted, and Montgomery saw his brain.

+It was made of hundreds of marbles, glinting in the lamp’s sterile fluorescence.
+THey were of various sizes and sheens, but all were perfectly spherical.
+And pushing through them was a twisted weed of a plant, its tendrils wrapped tightly around some of the orbs.

+He screamed and tried to sit up, but couldn’t; restraints held him firmly in place.

+“Settle down, Montgomery,” said the doctor, patting him on the shoulder.
+“I’m sure we’ll find the root cause soon.”

+Montgomery watched as a gloved hand plunged into his brain, rummaged for a moment, then lifted a golden marble up to the light.
+An itchy anxiety crawled over him.

+“This is your confidence,” said the doctor, placing it carefully on a metal tray.
+“I have many already, but they come in such high demand that I like to maintain a healthy surplus,” he said, gesturing to the casks around them.

+Montgomery’s eyes widened.

+“That is correct, Montgomery: these barrels hold no wine.
+They are brimming with marbles like the ones in your head.
+I told you I was an enthusiast, didn’t I?” he chuckled.

+The doctor removed another marble, this one bright pink.
+Hope drained from Montgomery like blood.

+“Not all automaton brains are marble-based,” the doctor continued.
+“Sometimes I get unlucky and get one of the ‘earthy’ ones, filled with flowers or some other nonsense,” he sniffed with disgust.

+Montgomery heard marbles rolling against each other as the gloved hand dipped back into his mind.

+“Ah, diligence!
+Very rare these days,” explained the doctor.

+Montgomery saw another marble --- iron, flecked with rust --- placed delicately on the tray next to its siblings.

+“I knew your brain would have a few gems; no Attorney General could survive without something _special_.”

+“You must stop,” croaked Montgomery.
+“You don’t know what you’re doing.”

+“No, I’m afraid that is out of the question, my dear Montgomery; we won’t be stopping until we’ve extracted and sorted each piece of your mind.
+I’ve waited too long to add one of Sylvia’s creations to my collection.”

+And so, Montgomery began to lose his mind...

+## **IV**

+This went on for some time.
+Tact, compassion, honesty...Montgomery couldn’t keep count of what he had lost because he _couldn’t_ count any longer.

+But Dr. Fitzworth was about to make a fatal error.

+For Sylvia T. Price, knowing her work would be highly coveted by unsavory characters, had installed a failsafe: a single, black marble that convinced each automaton to behave as a human, with all the strengths and weaknesses that entailed.

+And it is this marble that the good doctor has just removed...

+## **V**

+Montgomery lurched back into consciousness.
+The numbness was gone, but he still felt cold.
+He was not angry; no, anger had been ripped from him hours prior.
+He had but one directive now: _survive and return to Sylvia_.

+Rotating his right arm in its socket, he punched a fist through the back of the chair and into Dr. Fitzworth’s chest.
+A fountain of burgundy coated the fine leather.
+Montgomery’s fingers followed the pumping of blood to the heart, then ripped it out.
+The doctor had enough air for a final, incredulous gasp before collapsing.

+Oswald Fitzworth, Certified Mentalistener, was Certified Dead.

+Montgomery tore off the restraints and stood up, scalp swinging freely.
+He scanned his vicinity for the tray and found it, but no marbles; the doctor must have been depositing them in barrels throughout the procedure.

+He had no idea what combination of marbles would restore his mind, but the raw materials were in this room.
+It would take a monstrous amount of time to try every possible configuration, and such potential tedium would certainly make lesser men tremble.

+But Montgomery was no man and could stomach this procedural purgatory.
+He plucked a marble from a barrel of _Diligence_ and dropped it in his head.

+Then he tried another barrel.